 Creating Agents

-Symphona Converse’s Agent Editor allows you to easily create automated Agents that work over chat and voice channels using our drag-and-drop editor.
-There are two types of Agents which you can create in Converse, “Generative Agents” and “Structured Agents”, each which are suitable for different use cases.
+Symphona Converse’s Agent Editor allows you to easily create automated Agents that work over chat and voice channels.

-In the following sections, we will cover each type of Agent, going step-by-step on how to create an Agent from scratch.
+In the following sections, we are going step-by-step on how to create an Agent from scratch.
 Let’s dive in!

 Generative Agents